Tishleric/uikitxv2/lib/monitoring/decorators/EXECUTIVE_SUMMARY.md

-# Executive Summary: Production-Grade Observability System
+# Executive Summary: Production-Grade Observatory System

 ## What We Built

-A **zero-config, production-ready observability system** that captures everything by default with <50μs overhead per function call.
+A **zero-config, production-ready observatory system** that captures everything by default with <50μs overhead per function call.
 Just add `@monitor()` to any function and get comprehensive insights into your application's behavior.

 ```python
 from monitoring.decorators import monitor